HatchApps/xavier-help/insights.md

 Xero provides a dedicated mechanism for re-coding, and their support documentation on this is [here](https://central.xero.com/s/article/Find-Recode-a-group-of-transaction-lines).

+### Selecting The Date Filters
+The Multi-Coded Contacts insight allows you to specify two different date filters:

+**Active During**: This is the period where you want to find contacts to assess.
+Xavier will find and evaluate contacts that have been active (i.e. they have transactions) during this time period.
+For example, this could be your reporting period of the previous month.

+**Check Transactions Since**: Once Xavier finds the active contacts to evaluate, this date refers to how far back in time Xavier should look into each Contact's transaction history to compare account and tax codes and surface any inconsistencies.
+For example, if you know that you changed your accounts structure at the start of the year, it doesn't make sense to evaluate transaction history before the change, so set this date to be the 1st of January (or whenever you made the change).

 ## Contact Defaults
 Contacts in Xero can be setup with "default" account codes for sales and purchases.
 If set, Xero will use these to